node-formidable/formidable/Readme.md

 #### 'aborted'

-Emitted when there is an error processing the incoming form.
-A request that experiences an error is automatically paused, you will have to manually call `request.resume()` if you want the request to continue firing `'data'` events.
+Emitted when the request was aborted by the user.
+Right now this can be due to a 'timeout' or 'close' event on the socket.
+In the future there will be a separate 'timeout' event (needs a change in the node core).

     form.on('aborted', function() {
     });

 ##### 'end'

-Emitted when the request was aborted by the user.
-Right now this can be due to a 'timeout' or 'close' event on the socket.
-In the future there will be a separate 'timeout' event (needs a change in the node core).

     form.on('end', function() {
     });